5 Best Ways to Preserve Maitake Mushrooms (aka Hen of the Woods)

 Fall is so amazing.
 Not only are the temperatures here in Pennsylvania finally cooling down, it’s also peak season for foraging for Maitake Mushrooms (aka Hen of the Woods).
-And I’m glad to share the 5 Best Ways to Preserve Maitake Mushrooms to make your harvest last all year long!
+And I’m glad to share the 5 Best Ways on how to preserve maitake mushrooms to make your harvest last all year long!
+Learning how to preserve maitake mushrooms is essential for the fall forager.

 There isn’t truly one ‘best’ way to preserve hen of the woods mushrooms but today I’m sharing my 5 favorite ways that allow us a wide variety of usages through out the year.